Revingo/Pax-Romana-Minority-System/README.md

 - mods that edit the "window_county_view.gui" file
 - mods that edit the court chaplain or the steward tasks Any other mod should be 100% compatible!
-  ALSO: If you can't convert the a county, then this is probably due to incompatibility with one of your mods, check your mod list!
+  ALSO: If you can't convert a county, then this is probably due to incompatibility with one of your mods, check your mod list!

 ### Known Incompatible Mods: